Updated: July 2022

 Broadcasting Microphone Features

-Broadcasting microphones are used in radio studios and are ideal for announcing and voiceovers.
+Broadcasting microphones are used in radio studios and are ideal for announcing and voice-overs, thus used in our Radio & TV Broadcasting Program.
 Virtually all broadcast mics have some similar features that they share:

 - Shock-mounted capsule – it prevents noise resulting from vibration or handling of the microphone

 - Integrated pop filter – it protects the capsule from sibilance when one speaks close to the microphone

 This microphone has been in use for over 40 years, and there is no sign of it slowing down.
 It is popular for its rich low-end response, making it ideal for vocals.
 Its directional pickup is effective and the response of the frequency is close to being independent of an angular orientation of the mouth of the speaker.